 Whether you are roadtripping the region as part of an epic Pacific Coast Highway trip, or you are simply doing a Big Sur day trip from San Francisco, we’ve got you covered.

-We live in the San Francisco Bay Area and have been to the area many times, so you can trust us to give you the scoop on all of the best things to do in Big Sur, including the top state parks, a few cool hikes, must-see overlooks, beaches and even a super secret detour.
+We live in the San Francisco Bay Area and have been to the area many times, so you can trust us when we tell you that Big Sur is so worth it.
+We’ve got the scoop on all of the best things to do in Big Sur, including the top state parks, a few cool hikes, must-see overlooks, beaches and even a super secret detour.

 Let’s get started!